ahadjixenofontos/pres-data-intersections/PITCHME.md

 <br> <font color="#008080"> - Mr. Spock </font>

 Note:
-The rationalists, on the other camp, if you subscribe to such camp divisions, insist that some knowledge is accessible by intuition alone, and other knowledge can be deduced from intuition, using the rules of logic.
+The rationalists, on the other camp, if you subscribe to categorical camp divisions, insist that some knowledge is accessible by intuition alone, and other knowledge can be deduced from intuition, using the rules of logic.

 Spock here expresses an idea that originated with Plato and Pythagoras, that there is an objective reality that can be accessed through logic.
-The position that you choose to take has implications for your decisions in all stages of data analysis.
+Whichever camp you align with, your position has implications for your decisions in all stages of data analysis.
 I am not so much concerned with the truth of who is right, but more concerned with which of these positions serves us best when we work with data.

 +++